Integrated Gradient Correlation: a Dataset-wise Attribution Method: Applications

 \section{Applications}

-Integrated Gradient Correlation is applicable to a diversity of modeling scenarios.
-Here, we present a decoding model of fMRI data for investigating the representation of image statistics in the brain.
-We also introduce an encoding model, estimating the receptive field of a population of neurons.
-These two examples rely on scalar prediction, so we further explore a handwritten digit recognition model to demonstrate IGC on categorical predictions.
-For information, all presented IGC results use supporting IG values computed with 32 random baselines and 32 interpolation steps.
+Integrated Gradient Correlation is applicable to a diversity of real modeling scenarios.
+Here, we present a decoding model of fMRI data that investigates the representation of image statistics in the brain, and an encoding model that estimates the visual receptive field of neural populations.\footnote{ Appendix.\ref{sec:application_model_details} reports architectural/training characteristics of implemented models and IGC computation details. }